Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 {{%ssummary%}}{{%/ssummary%}}

-The `SQLQuery` class is used to query the space using SQL-like syntax.
+The `SQLQuery` class is used to query the Space using SQL-like syntax.
 The query statement includes only the `WHERE` statement part - the selection aspect of a SQL statement is embedded in other parameters for a SQL query.

-{{% refer %}}
+{{% note "Note" %}}
 For the full documentation of the class's methods and constructors, see [Javadoc]({{% api-javadoc %}}/index.html?com/j_spaces/core/client/SQLQuery.html).
-{{% /refer %}}
+{{% /note %}}

 {{% info "Info"%}}
 The the XAP open source SQL functionality is not SQL-99 compliant.
-SQL-99 compliant functionality is available in the InsightEdge Platform edition.
+SQL-99 compliant functionality is available in the InsightEdge Enterprise edition.
 For more information, refer to [In-Grid SQL Query](./sql-query-intro.html).
 {{% /info %}}

 # Examples

-An `SQLQuery` is composed from the **type** of entry to query and an **expression** in a SQL syntax.
+A `SQLQuery` is composed from the **type** of entry to query and an **expression** in a SQL syntax.

 For example, suppose we have a class called `MyClass` with an `Integer` property called **num** and a `String` property called **name**: